movestore/Add_Elevation/README.md

 In case the `adapt_alt` parameter is set TRUE, the algorithm detects altitude/height measures in your data (by the phrases `height` or `altitude`) and adapts it by subtracting the DEM estimate from it, i.e. transforming a height above mean sea level to height above ground.
 It then generates a table of mean and sd individual adapted altitudes/heights and histograms as well as duration adapted mean and sd individual adapted values.
 Please note that height measurements of any tracking devices have rather large errors.

+Ground elevation as well as the adapted height/altittude measure are appended to the input data set and passed on to the next App.
+Thus, they can be used as attribute parameter there.
+Furthermore, they can be written as part of the data set to output files if using the rds 2 csv, Write Shapefile, Write GPX or similar Apps.

 ### Input data
 moveStack in Movebank format